Dolce & Gabbana Fall/Winter 2026 RTW

 • Controlled shoulder structure

-The result framed the body without exaggeration.
-It engineered curvature rather than exposing it.
+The cut frames the body without exaggeration.
+It engineers curvature rather than exposing it.

 Dolce & Gabbana Fall/Winter 2026 Look 65